Healthcare profit pool: clinical documentation and scribing

 Two hours on notes for every patient hour.
 AI flips that ratio.

 Clinical documentation is the source record for everything downstream: billing, quality reporting, legal defense.
-It's also the activity physicians hate most.
+It's also the activity physicians hate most, which is why clinical documentation improvement has become critical.
 The average doctor spends 16 minutes per encounter on documentation.
-Ambient clinical documentation captures the encounter from conversation, producing structured clinical notes ai without the physician typing a word.
+Ambient AI captures the encounter from conversation, producing structured clinical notes without the physician typing a word.
 This is the highest-satisfaction use case for physician documentation AI.

 Clinical documentation cascades into coding accuracy, claim clean rates, and margin recovery. $1.5M+ recovered annually.